porttack/porttack.com/resume.md

 ## Professional Objective

 Individual contributor and/or technical leadership position in a dynamic and creative environment.
-Part-time work only.

 ## Summary